Options

 }

-When word completion is in effect, the last argument will be the word to complete (you can check if this is the case by inspecting the comp
+When word completion is in effect, the last argument will be the word to complete.
+If the latter pertains to the current sequence, you can throw a completion message from the callback.
+(See also the completing

 Footnotes